What’s the best prefab home?

 Panelized homes aren’t new on the building scene, and you’ve probably walked through a panelized house and never knew it.
 Out of all the prefab styles, it’s one of the closest to site-built homes when it comes to style, and Pacific Modern Homes Inc delivers some of the finest panelized structures around.

 The company can also design your panelized home from the ground up as well.
-One advantage of Pacific Modern Homes is their high quality building system.
+One advantage of Pacific Modern Homes is its high-quality building system.
 It’s one of the easier platforms to work with thanks to a computerized inventory system and the fact windows are pre-installed.

 This cuts down on the build time, and their trusses are designed to accommodate solar panels if you want to go green in the future.
 There’s a lot to like about PMHI, from their owner-builder financing program to their cozy little granny flats.
 Prices start at around $27,000 for a single-story home of around 600 square feet and top out at around $173,500 for a six-bedroom home with a three-car garage.